Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 5. Rosin

-Some rosins even have precious metals inside.
-Gold rosin is said to produce a warm, clear tone and is appropriate for all instruments.
+Some rosins have precious metals inside; gold rosin is said to produce a warm, clear tone and is appropriate for all instruments.
 Silver rosin creates a concentrated, bright tone and is especially good for performance in higher positions.
-It is best suited for the violin or viola.
+It’s best used on the violin or viola.

 6. Finger Guide